mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 ![rn-placeholder example](./rn-placeholder.gif)

-At that time, if you wanted to use the library, you would have to include the following to your codebase (all the props are listed):
+At that time, if you wanted to use the library, you had to include the following to your codebase (all the props are listed):

 ```jsx
 // The v1.0.0 README is available here: https://github.com/mfrachet/rn-placeholder/tree/v1.0.0